 9. Use waiting-time to accomplish tasks.

-If you’re stuck waiting for your husband to finish swimming, or waiting for someone to finish their phone call or waiting at a doctor’s office, do something useful!
+If you’re stuck waiting for someone to finish their phone call or waiting at a doctor’s office, do something useful!

 You can use this time to check your e-mails, or write down more tasks you need finished.
 You can organize your thoughts or read a book.